Why Hokkaido’s Bread Is a Must-Try for Every Food Lover

 Many good bakeries in Hokkaido

 “How old are you?”
 “How old do I look?”
-Humans have made progress and finally landed on the Moon in 1969, but we still continue to return a stupid question to a stupid question as above.
+Humans have made progress and finally landed on the Moon in 1969, but we still continue to return another stupid question to a stupid question as above.
 When are we matured enough?
 Is this only in Japan?
-There are still more stupid questions very often exchanging between Japanese people including me like “Are you a cat person or a dog person?”
+There are still more stupid questions very often made between Japanese people including me like “Are you a cat person or a dog person?”
 “Which do you prefer for breakfast, bread or rice?”

 As some people may be surprised to hear the last question, Japan is not a rice country any more.
 Now, the annual purchase volume of bread and rice becomes roughly even.
 Especially among other prefectures, our hometown Hokkaido is famous for bread because here is the kingdom of the agricultural (wheat) and dairy (milk) industries in Japan.
 There are many well-known bakeries, and one of the major groups is bakeries opened by bakers breaking away from Maison Kayser.
 By the way, you know Maison Kayser, don’t you?
 It’s a French leading bakery group established by the genius baker, Eric Kayser.
 If you want to pretend to know a lot about Japanese bread, just say “Is it Kayser-ish?” and you can make yourself stand out even in Hokkaido.